 The only state where you'll find four-petal pawpaw, Asiminia tetramer, is Florida, and the only two counties in Florida where you'll find it are Martin and Palm Beach.

+Four-petal pawpaw is a member of the custard apple family (a more familiar and widespread member of the clan is the pondapple) and can grow to about 10 feet high.
 It has a tough, deep taproot that allows it to survive – and to an extent thrive after – intense fires.
 It actually produces more flowers and more fruit after a fire than in years prior, probably because open ground provides opportunity for new plants to establish themselves.
-It will survive when it's overshadowed by other plants, but it puts more energy into growing bigger leaves need for photosynthesis and less into flowering and fruiting.
+It will survive when it's overshadowed by other plants, but it puts more energy into growing bigger leaves needed for photosynthesis and less into flowering and fruiting.

 Four-petal pawpaw flowers as early as February, peaking in May and June, but continuing through the summer.
 The flowers are cream-colored on the outside and deep red at the center, which distinguishes it from its widespread cousin, netted pawpaw.
 They are also unpleasant smelling.
 The leaves grow alternately along the stem, are oblong in shape and fairly large.
 The fruit is a berry-like thing called a monocarpal: a single flower can produce as many as eight monocarpals and each monocarpal can have as many as nine seeds.